 top of page

-A manufacturing company in Markham, Toronto builds commercial refrigerators and freezers that make up a large lineup of products that are catered to the food and beverage industry.
+A manufacturing company in Markham, Toronto builds commercial refrigerators and freezers that make up a large lineup of products catering to the food and beverage industry.

 An important component of the operations of this manufacturing plant was their R&D lab.
 In this lab, engineering concepts and ideas were conceived, engineering prototypes were experimented and final products were tested and certified.

-In every test, for every product, whether for certification or as part of the design process, a large number of physical phenomenon needed to be measured, recorded and graphed so that the results could be then analyzed or reported to the certification agencies.
-For every test tens of transducers needed to be used to measure physical phenomenon such as temperature, pressure, voltage, current, electrical energy consumption and air velocity.
+In every test for every product, for certification or as part of the design process, a large number of physical phenomenon needed to be measured, recorded and graphed so that the results could be then analyzed and/or reported to the certification agencies.
+For every test tens of transducers were used to measure physical phenomenon such as temperature, pressure, voltage, current, electrical energy consumption and air velocity.

-At last, a very capable (in terms of accuracy and processing speed) stationary data logging network made up of data acquisition hardware, variety of sensors, power sources, software and an interface was needed such that this system could ultimately take and record all the measurements.
+A capable (in terms of accuracy and processing speed) stationary data logging network made up of data acquisition hardware, variety of sensors, power sources, software and an interface was needed such that this system could ultimately receive and record all the measurements.

 Challenges:

-Work was started by conceiving the right hardware selection taking into account the number and type of sensors, processing speed requirements, accuracy and etc. National Instruments equipment were chosen due to their PC-based style, hardware capability and HMI design tools.
+Work was started by conceiving the right hardware selection taking into account the number and type of sensors, processing speed requirements, accuracy and etc. National Instruments equipment were chosen due to their ease of integration with PC, hardware capability and HMI design tools.
 All the hardware and wiring between the NI equipment, power sources and transducers were completed.
-Next, programming the software and the interface were completed to ensure the system can both communicate with all the various transducers and lab technicians can start and stop tests and view the live data being recorded.
+Next, programming the software and the interface were completed to ensure the system can both communicate with all the various transducers and lab technicians can start and stop tests and view live data being recorded.

 ext (8).jpg